Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Cuspidal curvature

 Since $p$ is not a cross cap, $\det(f_{u}(p),f_{vv}(p), f_{uv}(p))$ vanishes by the well-known Whitney's criterion for cross caps \cite[Page 161 (b)]{whitney}.
 Thus, we get the identity

 By \eqref{eq:16} and \eqref{eq:implicit3}, we have that

-By \eqref{eq:kc0}, \eqref{eq:kc}, \eqref{eq:bunshi} and \eqref{eq:bunbo}, we get the assertion. \end{Proof} \begin{rem} In \cite{MS}, a normal form of a cuspidal edge singular point in $\R^3$ was given, and its proof can be applied to a given non-degenerate singular point $p$ of the first kind without any modification.
-So there exists a local coordinate system $(u,v)$ centered at $p$ such that
+By \eqref{eq:kc0}, \eqref{eq:kc}, \eqref{eq:bunshi} and \eqref{eq:bunbo}, we get the assertion. \end{Proof} \begin{rem} In \cite{MS}, a normal form of a cuspidal edge singular point in $\R^3$ was given, and its proof can be applied to a given singular point $p$ of the first kind without any modification.
+So there exist an isometry $T$ of $\R^3$ and a local coordinate system $(u,v)$ centered at $p$ such that

 where $a$, $b_0$, $b_2$ and $b_3$ are $C^\infty$-functions.
 It holds that

 Moreover, we have that

 In particular, since $\kappa_s$ is intrinsic, so is $\kappa'_s$, which gives a geometric meaning for the coefficient $a'(0)$.
 On the other hand,